Simmons & Simmons

 It even seems to be making progress in its achilles heal of international expansion.
 And with over 20 offices worldwide, trainees can expect a trip out to any number of exotic and glamorous locations.
 Or Dubai (where, to be fair, it's supposedly a great laugh - though there were redundancies in 2012).

 A job lot of trainees were deferred in 2009 when the firm simply didn't have the capacity to employ them - but at least they got to do a special MBA (and received a generous stipend for doing so).
-Having said that, reports reach us that there are still too many trainees around - and you may find yourself doing work which - in busier times - would be considered secretarial.
 The firm's now dumped the MBA.

 As for career development, gearing was a concern.
 "In the corporate team there are 19 partners and after a flurry of resignations, 12 associates", said a respondent.
 "The upside down pyramid is a complete farce and makes our future look very bleak indeed.
 Even before the resignations it was a 1:1 partner:associate ratio".

 Consequently, "If you're unlucky enough to be staffed in one of the leaner teams you are constantly taking on new matters with no breaks between deals and firefighting matters with a wide variety of demanding and unreasonable partners."

 "Massive autonomy provided to partners to develop their business as they see fit", said one of their number, but there were disparities between teams according to a lawyer further down the ladder.
 "Seems you get promoted as standard in some departments at 3.5 PQE; others you have to grovel and bill 1800 hours and then you might make it at 5 years PQE if you're lucky".